jekyll2014/JsonDictionary/JsonDictionary/readme.txt

 12) Field+value can also be executed with right clicking at the grid cell.
 13) Use Readjust button to adjust grid rows height (70% of grid control height) if needed (will be reset to auto-height on next grid refill).
 14) Single column height can be auto-adjusted with double-click on row header as well.
 15) "Validate files" button execute all files selected validation against scheme (referenced inside the file itself with "$schema" tag).
-Schema used is downloaded from URL and kept in memory in run-time.
+SchemaS used are downloaded from URL and saved to "\schemas\" directory with ".original" extension.
+16) It's possible to validate using local schema files as program tries to get it from "\schemas\" folder first (remove ".original" extension to use saved schema files).

 Tech. notes:
 Only the first file name for every unique field/example is saved to database (otherwise there'll be hundreds of files for some fields).